eltharin/AutomaticCollection/README.md

 Use It :
 ---------------------------

-You have two Form Types:
+As CollectionType, You have two Form Types:

 PrincipalType :